TezBaydu/Milestone-Project-1-Band/test.md

         - music.html: Document checking completed.
 No errors or warnings to show.
         - events.html: Document checking completed.
 No errors or warnings to show.
         - contact.html: Document checking completed.
 No errors or warnings to show.

+    - Test date and time 14/04/2021 00:12
+        - index.html: Document checking completed.
+No errors or warnings to show.
+        - music.html: Document checking completed.
+No errors or warnings to show.
+        - events.html: Document checking completed.
+No errors or warnings to show.
+        - contact.html: Document checking completed.
+No errors or warnings to show.

 - CSS
     - [CSS code checker](https://jigsaw.w3.org/css-validator/)